conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

 ### Conclusions

-Now that you know the basics of how to use TensorFlow lite in your applications, you try other models.
-Also, now that you have experienced how easy it can be to install and use libraries like TensorFlow lite and OpenCV you can start making more complex applications incorporating other libraries.
-To search for the libraries available in Conan Center Index you can use the ``conan search`` command.
+Now that you're familiar with the basics of using TensorFlow Lite in your applications, you can explore other models.
+Also, having experienced the ease of installing and using libraries like TensorFlow Lite and OpenCV, you're now well-equipped to create more complex applications incorporating additional libraries.
+To search for libraries available in the Conan Center Index, you can use the conan search command.

 ---